HaoboZ/TS-Templates/README.md

 # TS Templates

-Basic native starter with TypeScript and expo.
+Basic native starter with TypeScript and Expo.

 ## Install